miloyiyangsun/Batch-Deleter-for-ChatGPT-History/README.md

 # Batch Deleter for ChatGPT History

+### Click the image below to watch a quick 10s demo:

 [![Demo](./assets/demoV-P.png)](https://youtu.be/NHs5r6YeGi4)

 The simple, powerful, and secure tool designed to streamline your workflow and bring order to your ChatGPT sidebar in just a few clicks.
 Tired of the tedious, one-by-one process of cleaning up your conversation history?
 This extension is the essential utility you've been missing.